spdk/spdk/doc/nvmf_tracing.md

 ~~~bash
 build/bin/spdk_trace -s nvmf -p 24147
 ~~~

+Note that you can also call `build/bin/spdk_trace` without any parameters on Linux, and it will use the most recent SPDK trace file generated on that system.

 To analyze the tracepoints on a different system, first prepare the tracepoint file for transfer.
 The tracepoint file can be large, but usually compresses very well.
 This step can also be used to prepare